-You can find a copy of the key findings here (this link prompts a PDF download).
+You can read their key findings (this link prompts a PDF download).

 What legal maternity rights do employees have?

 So, what rights do pregnant employees have at work?
-The rules are pretty complex; none of the following should be taken as legal advice, but as a summary of some of the key rights.
+The rules around pregnancy and maternity rights at work are complex; none of the following should be taken as legal advice, but as a summary of some of the key rights:

 Maternity leave and pay

 An employee is entitled to up to 52 weeks' maternity leave, comprising ordinary maternity leave and additional maternity leave.
-They are entitled to 39 weeks statutory maternity pay.
+They are entitled to up to 39 weeks statutory maternity pay, which is normally:

 The requirement not to be pregnant is unlawful